How to Care for Wicker Baskets & Bags: Love your Wicker Darling Family Longer

 You want to make sure the air is cool - humidity can cause the fibers to swell and distort and air that’s too dry could cause the fibers to become brittle.

 Keeping your wicker basket away from pets would be advised.
 Apart from the risk of it becoming a new favorite chew toy, pet hairs can be a challenge to remove from the fibers.
-As adorable as it might be to have your pup find his new best friend in Victor the Unicorn, we’d keep the new BFF’s apart -- just to be on the safe side.
+As adorable as it might be to have your pup find his new best friend in Frank, our wicker dachshund purse, we’d keep the new BFF’s apart -- just to be on the safe side.

 - We would also advise against hanging your bags.
 This places unwanted strain on the handles and could potentially result in loss of structure and damaged handles.